 Fall-Themed Counseling & SEL Activities

-As I said before, adding a little seasonal touch can really help with student buy-in and engagement, and make lessons a little more exciting for us educators, too!
-I’d love to share three fall-themed counseling and SEL games that I have created with you.
-All of them are both printable for in-person learning and digital for distance learning so you are covered no matter what school looks like for you this year!
+As I said before, I love adding a seasonal touch to my lessons to increase student buy-in and engagement, and make lessons a little more exciting for us educators, too!
+I’ll share with you my favorite fall-themed counseling and SEL activities, that are all available in both printable and digital versions!

 Another favorite fall-themed activity is my “Pumpkin Patch Feelings Game.”
-It’s great for individual and small group counseling sessions as well as in my classroom lessons.
-It makes for a great center activity, too!
-It is really simple to play and really helps students work on feelings identification and social skills.
-To play, students read the fall-themed scenario and imagine how they would feel.
+It’s great for individual and small group counseling, centers, and lessons!
+It is really simple to play and helps students work on feelings identification and social skills.
+To play, students read fall-themed scenarios and imagine how they would feel.
 Then, they drag (or bring) 1 or 2 pumpkin emojis to the wagon that express how they would feel in that situation.
 You can use either the digital or the printable version, whichever works best for you!

 And of course let’s not forget Thanksgiving – the easiest holiday of the year for incorporating SEL!
 Gratitude and kindness are important values to express all year long, but especially during November and the Thanksgiving season!
-I loved teaching my students about the meaning of Thanksgiving, especially since most of them were new Americans whose families hadn’t celebrated the holiday before.
+I loved teaching my students about the meaning of Thanksgiving, especially since most of them were new Americans.
 Classic Thanksgiving activities such as decorating grateful turkeys are always fun, but my favorite Thanksgiving lesson is to create Gobble Grams.
-Gobble Grams are little kindness notes that students, parents, and teachers can send to each other to boost morale and spread a spirit of love and gratitude around your school community.
+Gobble Grams are little kindness notes that students, parents, and teachers can send to each other to boost morale and spread a spirit of love and gratitude throughout your school community.
 Schools have used them as fundraisers, as team building exercises among faculty, to build classroom community, and more.
 Just a simple message of gratitude can really go a long way (especially in hard times like we have had lately!)